12 Top-Rated Attractions & Things to Do in Las Cruces, NM

 1. Discover the Charm of Old Mesilla

-Old Mesilla village and plaza, dating back to 1848, is the most important tourist attraction in Las Cruces for appreciating local history, culture, politics, and the economy.
-With its basilica, art galleries, adobe gift shops, and restaurants, it is a magnet for all kinds of visitors: sightseers, shoppers, diners, and history buffs.
+Old Mesilla village and plaza, dating back to 1848, is the most important place to visit in Las Cruces for appreciating local history, culture, politics, and the economy.
+With its basilica, art galleries, adobe gift shops, and restaurants, it is a sightseeing paradise for all kinds of visitors: shoppers, diners, and history buffs.

-For its historical and cultural significance, Old Mesilla was designated a National Historic Landmark.
+For its historical and cultural significance, Mesilla Plaza was designated a National Historic Landmark in 1961.

 2. Dive into Dripping Springs Natural Area